Multi-strange and charmed hadrons: A novel probe for the QCD equation of state at high baryon densities: Results

+The results for each of the above scenarios represents a specific choice for some poorly constrained input to the model.
+This shows that the actual uncertainties to the parameter are actually substantial \footnote{Note also a previous study which investigated the uncertainties in strangeness production fro unknown resonance properties \cite{Gerhard:2012fj}.}.

-Comparing these different scenarios leads to a clear conclusion.
+Nevertheless, comparing these different scenarios leads to a clear conclusion.
 The $\alpha$ parameter, characterizing the centrality dependence, shows a strong influence on the relative effect of direct production of the strange baryons relative to possible secondary interactions which influence the relative yields of strange hadrons.
 It is therefore essential to have a precise input, e.g. for the fundamental production cross section in $p+p\rightarrow \Xi + X$ just above its production threshold, as we have for Kaon and $\Lambda$ production.
 Without this input precise conclusions can not be drawn and the interpretation of the data will remain ambiguous.
+Furthermore, specific strangeness exchange cross sections ($\Lambda \Lambda \rightarrow \Xi N$ or many-body interactions etc.) may be underestimated or even be strongly modified in the medium.
+More speculatively, at some point deconfinement may become important which is not treated in our current approach but has been discussed in the context of strangeness production in previous works \cite{Steinheimer:2011mp,Linnyk:2010cr}.

+One should also note that one reason for the sensitivity to the different mechanisms is that STAR measures the $\Xi$ production above and only slightly below the threshold.
+Significantly below the $\Xi$ threshold some of these processes would be strongly suppressed and the enhancement due to the equation of state becomes more clear.

+In the future, a similarly detailed comparison of the centrality dependence of charmed hadrons with SIS100 data may be possible.
+Unlike for the $\Xi$ baryon, for the charmed hadrons, to make a D-meson from a $\Lambda_c +\pi \rightarrow D + N$ exchange, a large amount of extra energy is required which will suppress this reaction.
+On the other hand, the creation of a $\Lambda_c$ from a D-meson (via $D +N \rightarrow \Lambda_c + \pi$) is strongly favored, but at beam energies below the elementary threshold, the production probability to produce a D-meson is also suppressed by two orders of magnitude compared to the $\Lambda_c$, which makes these kind of reactions unlikely.